 He comes out, walks past me to the desk where he pulls one shoe out of the box and brings it to me.
 It’s the wrong shoe.

-“I only have it in this color,” he says and he walks back to the desk.
+“I only have it in this colour,” he says and he walks back to the desk.

 I sit there, NOT trying it on.
 I don’t want them in brown.

 He returns and asks me how it is.
-I tell him I don’t want that color.
+I tell him I don’t want that colour.

 “Do you have the blue one in size 8 or even in size 7?”